isabella232/experience-manager-guides-learn.en/help/tutorials/user-guide/web-editor-features.md

 ![](images/options-menu-folder_cs.PNG)

 -   **Create**: Create a new DITA topic, DITA map, or a folder.
 For more details, see [Create topics from the Repository View](#id204SJ0380Y4).

+### Upload assets {#id2057BF0F05Z}

--   **Upload Assets**: Upload a file from your local system to the selected folder in AEM repository.
+-   **Upload Assets** : Upload a file from your local system to the selected folder in AEM repository.
 You can also drag-and-drop files from your local system onto your current working topic.
 This is very useful if you want to insert images from your local system into your topic.

     ![](images/upload-assets.png)